samuelyeo456-ctrl/RAG_for_NLP_Analysis/README.md

 RAG Techniques
 - Local-based using FAISS
-- CLoud-based using OpenAI GPT
+- CLoud-based using OpenAI GPT4.1 mini